dot-dotdot/odin-rock-paper-scissors/README.md

 # Rock Paper Scissors - Odin Project

-A simple Rock Paper Scissors game that is played in a browser console (for now).
+A simple Rock Paper Scissors game that is played for 5 rounds against computer (more like... against Math.random function).